Technology and Culture

 What happens when the thread finally breaks?

 I don’t think we can—or should—undo everything.
 NIL is here to stay, and rightly so.
 The transfer portal needs refinement, not removal.
 Some change was inevitable.
+But conference realignment driven by fear and greed?
+That feels different.
+That feels corrosive.

 And as someone who experienced college sports when they were deeply embedded in campus life—not just broadcast from it—I want my kids to know what that felt like.